-The most common theodicy is the free will theodicy1.
+The most common explanation for why God created (and continues to allow) suffering and evil is the free will theodicy4.
 This is that God created evil so that we could then choose between good and evil, and make moral choices.
 If all choices result in good, there would be no moral choices.
 If love is acceptable, it must be chosen over hate and therefore evil and suffering result when we make morally poor choices.
 However this classical theodicy does not hold up, for many reasons.
 Although many believers adhere to the free will theodicy, it is not preached in the holy books of the main monotheistic religions.
-See: Monotheism and Free Will: The Christian Bible and the Quran both teach strict determinism - that God decides all of our fates, and our own choices and decisions cannot change God's plan for everyone.
-Prominent historical Christian theologians who have rejected the free will theodicy include St Augustine, Martin Luther and John Calvin2.
+See: Monotheism and Free Will: God, Determinism and Fate: The Christian Bible and the Quran both teach strict determinism - that God decides all of our fates, and our own choices and decisions cannot change God's plan for everyone.
+Prominent historical Christian theologians who have rejected the free will theodicy include St Augustine, Martin Luther and John Calvin5.
 The arguments on this page are thousands of years old, but, many continue to believe in the simplicity of the free will theodicy, so, it does no harm to state the arguments against it again.

 The fact that there is both free will and no evil in heaven tells us that evil and suffering are not a requirement of free will.
 If there is no reason for suffering in heaven, then, God should instantly put everyone in heaven, where we would all continue to have free will, but also not suffer.